HeardLibrary/digital-scholarship/script/codegraf/003c/index.md

 GitHub Copilot is a paid product, but it is free for students and teachers.
 If you are not a student or teacher, you can get a 30-day free trial.
 After that, you will have to pay for a subscription.

-Because there is a waiting time for the free educational access, you should start the process as soon as possible, since you may have to wait for up to several days for your application to be processed.
+Because there is a waiting time for approval for the free educational access, you should start the process as soon as possible, since you may have to wait for up to several days for your application to be processed.

 The first step in activating GitHub Copilot is to create a GitHub account if you don't already have one.
 They are free and you can sign up at <https://github.com/>.
 Sign into your account and make note of the username you chose.
 Complete your Public Profile and make sure that you give your name exactly like it will appear on your academic ID.
 Also, complete the Bio section.

 NOTE: when you sign up, if you do not use your school email you will need to add it as an additional email and verify it.
 You can do this under the settings, email.
-After adding the email, verify using the email that is generated.
-It is simplest to just sign up for GitHub using your school email if you plan to get the free educational access.
+After adding the email, verify using the email message that is generated and sent to you.
+However, it is simplest to just sign up for GitHub using your school email if you plan to get the free educational access.

 **Obtaining free educational access**

 Once you have the account you need to sign up for free access if you have a school email address.
-Go to <https://education.github.com/>.
+Note that for either student or teacher free access, you have to submit a photo of your academic ID.

-If you are a student:
+*If you are a student:*

-1. Under the `Student` menu, select `Student Developer Pack`.
+1. Go to <https://education.github.com/>.
+Under the `Student` menu, select `Student Developer Pack`.
 2. Click the `Yes, I'm a student` button.
 3. Select "Student" radio button if it isn't already selected.
 4. Select school address.
 If it is not already there, go to github account settings, email, (click the button on the page) and verify.
-5. How you will use github (fill in)
+5. Fill in the section on how you will use GitHub.
 6. On next page, you need to submit a photo of your student ID.
 7. If all goes well and your application processes successfully, you will either get an email within an hour or within 10 days.

-If you are a teacher, follow the instructions on the [Apply to GitHub Global Campus as a teacher](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-teachers/apply-to-github-global-campus-as-a-teacher) page.
+*If you are a teacher:*

-Note that for either student or teacher free access, you have to submit a photo of your academic ID.
-You may have to wait a few days for your application to be processed.
+Follow the instructions on the [Apply to GitHub Global Campus as a teacher](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-teachers/apply-to-github-global-campus-as-a-teacher) page.
+You may have to wait a few days for your application to be reviewed.

 # Installation

 There are various ways to install VS Code and run Jupyter notebooks in the VS Code environment.
 You can find them by searching the web and reading about them.

 In these instructions, we will consider two options: installing a Jupiter environment as part of the Anaconda distribution, and installing Jupyter notebooks directly.
-Installing via Anaconda is probably more straightforward and if you already have it installed, the setup is easier.
+Installing via Anaconda is probably more straightforward and if you already have Anaconda installed, the setup is easier.
 However, it is fairly frequent for people to have problems with the Anaconda installation, so a direct install may be a better option in that situation.

 **What is Anaconda?
 (6m30s)**